China’s ‘hostage diplomacy’ standoff with Canada is over. But how much damage was done?

 “When you look at this, it’s Beijing admitting that this was hostage diplomacy,” said Guy Saint-Jacques, who served as Canada’s ambassador to China from 2012 to 2016.
 “They make no qualms about it. … I think the message to the world is, ‘Be careful, because we can go after your citizens if you cross us.’”

 The Global Times, a state-run tabloid in China, quoted an expert in an article on Saturday who said China’s release of the Canadians “unlocks the bottleneck in China-Canada ties.”
-But Lynette Ong, a political scientist at the University of Toronto, said a thaw in bilateral relations was unlikely and that sour feelings would remain.
+But Lynette Ong, an associate professor of political science at the University of Toronto, said an immediate thaw in bilateral relations was unlikely and that sour feelings would remain.

 “Going forward, I don’t think Canada-China relations will be the same as they were 1,000 days ago,” she said.
 “It’s fundamentally at a different point. … I think China has underestimated the cost of playing this game of hostage diplomacy.
 Its reputation has been tarnished tremendously.”

-A Pew Research Center poll this year found that more than 70 percent of Canadians have an “unfavorable” view of China — a historic high here — up from 45 percent in 2018.
+A Pew Research Center poll this year found that more than 70 percent of Canadians have an “unfavorable” view of China — a historic high — up from 45 percent in 2018.

 Trudeau, who was reelected this week with a minority government after a snap election, first entered office in 2015 hoping to deepen economic ties with China, his country’s second-largest trading partner.
 But after the detention of the Canadians, he has faced pressure to take a harder line against Beijing.